 Follow the latest updates on the programme here.

 We hereby announce that the 46th meeting of the European Paediatric Ophthalmological Society EPOS, EPOS 2021 will be a virtual conference held on 18-19 June 2021.

 We would like to express our sincere thanks to our participants, speakers, abstract submitters and industry partners for their understanding, continuous support and flexibility.

-We hope for your understanding and look forward to seeing you virtually in June!
+We look forward to seeing you virtually in June!

 Dear colleagues and friends

 It is our great pleasure to welcome you to the 46th EPOS meeting - which for the first will be a virtual meeting!

 In 2017, we hosted the Nordic Pediatric Ophthalmic Group meeting north of Copenhagen, and the experience of meeting new and old friends, learning new aspects of pediatric ophthalmology and enjoying the most beautiful Danish summer weather was so rewarding, and build the ground for the next upcoming EPOS meeting.
 We are very honoured to be accepted as hosts for the 46th EPOS, in Copenhagen for the first time since 1975.